 Study In Absentia

 The deadline for registering for in Absentia status each semester is two weeks from the first day of classes.
-In Absentia petitions must be processed prior to that deadline, so please allow time to obtain the necessary petition endorsement and for submission to the Dean of Graduate Studies.
-Time status will be reported as “X” time (less than part time) if a student is not on campus and has not registered for in Absentia by that deadline.
+In Absentia petitions must be processed prior to that deadline, so please allow time to obtain the necessary petition endorsement and for submission to the dean of graduate studies.

 In Absentia Approval